alkal-io/kalium/README.md

-# On: queues made simpler
+# Kalium
+### Reactive framework

-## What is On
+## What is Kalium
-On is simple client that help build reactive micro-services architechture on top of queues.
+Kalium is simple client that help build reactive micro-services architechture on top of queues.
 Currently, supporting Java only, but will support many other popular languages.

-On provides a simple way to react to queued events.
+Kalium provides a simple way to react to queued events.
 We call a call that defines methods on how to treat each event as a Reactor.

 ``` java
  public class MyReactor {